awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotanalytics-pipeline-filter.md

-# AWS IoT Analytics Pipeline Filter<a name="aws-properties-iotanalytics-pipeline-filter"></a>
+# AWS::IoTAnalytics::Pipeline Filter<a name="aws-properties-iotanalytics-pipeline-filter"></a>

-<a name="aws-properties-iotanalytics-pipeline-filter-description"></a>The `Filter` property type specifies a filter for a message based on its attributes for an AWS IoT Analytics pipeline\.
+An activity that filters a message based on its attributes\.

-<a name="aws-properties-iotanalytics-pipeline-filter-inheritance"></a> `Filter` is a property of the [Activity](aws-properties-iotanalytics-pipeline-activity.md) property type\.

 ## Syntax<a name="aws-properties-iotanalytics-pipeline-filter-syntax"></a>